paduagroup/tutorial-lmp/README.md

         export LMP=/path/to/lammps/bin
         $LMP/lmp -h

-and check that LAMMPS was compiled with the MOLECULE, KSPACE, CORESHELL and DRUDE packages (or USER-XXXX in older versions).
+and check that LAMMPS was compiled with the MOLECULE, KSPACE, CORESHELL and DRUDE packages.

 ---